A search on the Internet for “Stanford genocide” brings up a long list of references. Some initial hits are these, all very promising:

 Leland Stanford solicited volunteers for his Civil War-era army campaigns against California Indians and, as governor, signed into law appropriations bills to fund those killing expeditions.
 He later founded Stanford University in the name of his son, Leland Stanford Jr. Both Hastings and Stanford had made fortunes in real estate.
 Their ability to acquire land titles was facilitated by the massacre of the rightful claimants, a near-extinction they promoted and funded.
 As UCLA professor Benjamin Madley wrote in his sobering “An American Genocide,” published in 2016 by none other than Yale University Press, both Stanford and Hastings had “helped to facilitate genocide.”

-While all these references may seem to be only in history, don’t forget to also consider how Stanford recently hired someone a year after he allegedly helped to facilitate genocide.
+While all these references may seem to be ancient history, don’t forget Stanford recently hired Facebook’s disgraced head of security after he allegedly helped to facilitate genocide.

-Is renaming possible?
-It appears to me that the University moving to a better name is not out of the question.
+It appears to me this University moving to a better name is not out of the question.

 We already know Stanford agreed to remove cartoonish and degrading “Indian” imagery as its mascot.
 If you read the fine print on the following example it says offensive memorabilia was declared eliminated by making it secret, meaning easily available from the bookstore on request.